panglesd/slipshow/docs/record-tutorial.rst

 accordingly.
 You can also press the :kbd:`Play` button to see how the replay looks!

-If you replay from the beginning, you will probably remark a few things:
+If you replay your drawing from the beginning, you will probably notice a few problems:

-- The recording has recorded some inactive time before (respectively after) the first (respectively last) stroke.
+- The recording includes some inactive time before the first stroke and after the last.
-- The replay is probably feeling very slow (unless you are very good!).
+- The replay probably feels very slow (unless you are very good!).

 Fortunately, the drawing and timeline are editable!
 First take the "Select tool" by pressing :kbd:`s`, and select all strokes with a click-and-drag either on the